jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

     to secure a three-minute time slot for your presentation
     - Leave your presentation title blank for now
 - [Group Presentation Preferences Form][]
-    - Review the group presentation outlines and rank the choices available to you as a group
+    - As a group, review the group presentation outlines and rank the choices available to you
-    - Submit your preferences no later than tomorrow at 5:00 pm
+    - Submit your group's presentation preferences form no later than tomorrow at 5:00 pm
-    - I will use the preferences you submit to allocate groups to presentations and use a random number generator to break ties if necessary
+    - I will use the preferences you submit to allocate your group to a presentation and use a random number generator to break ties among groups if necessary

 Deliverable | Due Date | Assignment<br>Type | Percentage of<br>COMM 3020
 ------------------------- | --------------------- | :----------: | :--------------: